oeggy03/tp/docs/UserGuide.md

     * a positive integer (e.g. 0, 1, 2…) with a maximum value of 2147483647
     * smaller than the size of the list of persons currently displayed
-* The `INDEX` depends on the currently displayed list of persons which changes as you search for specific people
+* The `INDEX` depends on the currently displayed list of persons which changes as you search for specific persons
 </div>

 <div markdown="span" class="alert alert-primary">
 **:bulb: Tip**<br>
-* You can use the command [`list p`](##listing-all-persons-list-p) to view all the people and their indexes before running this command.
+* You can use the command [`list p`](##listing-all-persons-list-p) to view all the persons and their indexes before running this command.
 </div>

 **Example**